Gagnavarslan/api-demo/README.md

 [airwaves.coredata.is/api/v2/doc/](https://airwaves.coredata.is/api/v2/doc/)

 ### How does this app work?
 Under the `airwaves` folder there is an app folder, `contacts`.
-This is where everything happens.
+This is an example app that queries the CoreData API, fetches the first 20 contacts and displays them as a list.

 In the `urls.py` file we make sure that when you navigate to [locahost:8000/contacts](localhost:8000/contacts) Django will match your request to the view defined in `views.py`.

 ```python
 urlpatterns = [